naslakboss/MealooApp/README.md

  * Calculate caloric demand according to user goal : losing, gaining or keep weight
  * Create diaries for user : add or remove meals from current day
  * Generate choosen numbers of meals and total calories for whole day
- * Program calulate total calories and price for whole meal and day automatically (The program ensures that meals from 3 days back will not appear) To-do list:
+ * Program calculate total calories and price for whole meal and day automatically (The program ensures that meals from 3 days back will not appear) To-do list:
  * Addition rejection meal types and macronutrients preferences
  * Addition JWT and Oauth2 system to registration, login and security
  * Addition validation for products proportions

-## Code Examples

 ## Setup